llmdeveloper47/Qwen-2.5-0.5B-Deployment-vLLM/START_HERE.md

 Solution: SET USE_COMPILE=false when using quantization

+### "PyTorch 2.9 memory allocation errors"

+Cause: PyTorch 2.9.x has known bugs with memory allocation

+Solution: Downgrade to PyTorch 2.4.0 (see Phase 2, Step 5)

+### "ONNX Runtime not found"

+Cause: optimum[onnxruntime-gpu] not installed

+Solution: pip install optimum[onnxruntime-gpu] onnx onnxruntime-gpu

+### "ONNX conversion slow or fails"

+Cause: First-time conversion takes 30-60s

+Solution: Be patient.
+ONNX model is cached for future runs

 ### "AWQ/GPTQ not working"

 Cause: Requires pre-quantized model or specific setup

-Solution: Focus on FP16 with optimizations and BitsAndBytes quantization
+Solution: Focus on FP16, ONNX Runtime, and BitsAndBytes quantization

 **For detailed troubleshooting, see README.md "Troubleshooting" section**